Exploring Emerging Blogging Platforms: What’s Next for Bloggers?

 — Migration, interoperability, and future-proofing your content

-Start by treating migration as a product launch: the audience, search visibility, and content relationships must survive the move intact.
+Begin the migration as if you are launching a new product.
+It is crucial that the audience, search visibility, and connections between pieces of content remain unchanged during the transition.
 A checklist that preserves SEO and audience continuity is the backbone of any successful migration.

 Nginx example for single page